aimms/how-to/Articles/299/299-change-account-pro.rst

 To test for yourself, you can use the simple WinUI model :download:`WaitABit.zip <model/WaitABit.zip>`.

-After publishing and launching this app, just press the huge button to start an AIMMS job that waits for five minutes on the AIMMS PRO server.
+After publishing and launching this app, just press the huge button to start an AIMMS job that waits for five minutes on the AIMMS PRO On-Premise server.